nagyzsolt1989/MobileAutomationFramework/readme.md

 ```
 ## :dvd: Demo

-- After the configuration is adjusted in the properties files, a test run can be initiated by running one of the testNG suites.
+- After the configuration is adjusted in the properties files, a test run can be initiated by running one of the TestNG xml suites.

 ![IDE](images/test_run.gif)